ONSdigital/ras-deploy/README.md

 | preprod | Used for SIT and CAT testing.
 This doesn't change without manual intervention.                                                     |
 | prod    | The live application.
 Nothing can be deployed to `prod` without having first been deployed to `preprod`.                          |

+## Maintaining pipelines
+The pipeline or task files (which could live in the services repository) will need to be updated whenever there is a change that will have an effect on the build or deployment change of a services. e.g.

+* Adding/Removing/Changing environmental variables
+* Build scripts added/removed
+* Changing the docker image used to build
+* A service is added/removed
+* A github repository is renamed
+* A service depends on a new Cloudfoundry service
+* A change to how the acceptance tests run

 ## Deploying pipeline

 1. Install fly cli